openl2m/openl2m/README.md

 application designed to provide a consistent web interface for Layer 2 device management, independent of the underlying switch vendor.

+__What's New:__
+v2 implements a new plug-in API that will allow for easy add-on drivers.
+This makes is easy to add support for any kind of network device, whether the interface is SSH, REST, NetConf, or other methods.
+See the documentation for more information.

-OpenL2M was developed in an attempt to learn
-Django, and in the hope that it may some day provide a possibly useful application for distributed "basic" network switch management.
+__Why OpenL2M__: OpenL2M was developed in an attempt to learn Django, and in the hope that it may some day provide a possibly useful application for distributed "basic" network switch management.
 It is developed to address the needs of distributed IT groups managing parts